Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: The XMM -COSMOS survey

 \section{The \emph{XMM}-COSMOS survey}

-The \emph{XMM}-COSMOS survey centered at RA +150.11916667 (10:00:28.600), DEC = +2.20583333 (+02:12:21.00) \citep{Hasinger2007,Scoville2007} consists of $\sim$60 ks observations of the 2 deg$^2$ COSMOS field with \textit{XMM-Newton}.
-1848 point-like sources are soft and/or hard X-ray detected \citep{Cappelluti2009}.
-It is an excellent test bed for our new method, because it has been studied extensively in various multi-wavelength surveys \citep{Brusa2010}, thanks to which almost all sources have either spectroscopic redshifts (spec-z) or high-quality photometric redshifts \citep[photo-z;][]{Salvato2009,Salvato2011,Laigle2016,Weaver2021}.
+The \emph{XMM}-COSMOS survey centered at RA +150.11916667 (10:00:28.600), Dec = +2.20583333 (+02:12:21.00) \citep{Hasinger2007,Scoville2007} consists of $\sim$60 ks observations of the 2 deg$^2$ COSMOS field with \textit{XMM-Newton}.
+1848 point-like sources have been detected in the soft and/or hard X-rays \citep{Cappelluti2009}.
+This field is an excellent test bed for our new method, because it has been studied extensively in various multiwavelength surveys \citep{Brusa2010}, thanks to which almost all sources have either spectroscopic redshifts (spec-z) or high-quality photometric redshifts \citep[photo-z;][]{Salvato2009,Salvato2011,Laigle2016,Weaver2021}.